+Specification of a prior distribution is a requirement of Bayesian methods, and most of the usual considerations also apply to neural Bayes estimators.
+However, there are some important considerations that are specific to neural Bayes estimators (and amortised simulation-based methods more broadly).
+First, if the estimator is to be re-used for several applications, then one should employ a sufficiently vague prior, since the prior cannot be updated post-training.
+Second, if the estimator is intended for a single application, an informative prior with compact and relatively narrow support can be useful for reducing the volume of the parameter space that must be sampled from when performing the optimisation task \eqref{eqn:optimisation_task}; in this case, a good approximation of the Bayes estimator can typically be obtained with a smaller value of $K$ in \eqref{eqn:optimisation_task} than that required under a vague prior.

-Neural Bayes estimators, like all neural networks, are function approximators that, under mild conditions, can theoretically approximate continuous functions arbitrarily well.
-There is a need for more theory in this emerging field to determine the conditions needed for a trained neural Bayes estimator to be within an $\epsilon$-ball from the true Bayes estimator with high probability: conditions on the size of the network in terms of its width and depth, and the number of training samples, that is, $J$ and $K$ in \eqref{eqn:optimisation_task}, would be particularly helpful in guiding practitioners.
+There is a need for more theory in this emerging field to determine the conditions needed for a trained neural Bayes estimator to be within an `$\epsilon$-ball' of the true Bayes estimator with high probability: conditions on the size of the network in terms of its width and depth, and the number of training samples (i.e., $K$ in \eqref{eqn:optimisation_task}), would be particularly helpful in guiding practitioners.
 While such theoretical developments are important, they are beyond the scope of this paper.
-Nevertheless, due to their speed, it is straightforward to empirically assess the performance of a trained neural Bayes estimator; by applying the estimator to many simulated data sets, one can quickly and accurately assess a trained estimator with respect to any property of its sampling distribution.
+Nevertheless, it is straightforward to empirically assess the performance of a trained neural Bayes estimator; by applying the estimator to many simulated data sets, one can quickly and accurately assess the properties of its sampling distribution.

-As discussed in Section~\ref{sec:introduction}, neural Bayes estimators for spatial data have, to date, mostly been limited to data collected over a grid, in which case CNNs may be employed.
-DNNs can in principle be used for irregular data, but they do not explicitly account for spatial dependence and they are conditional on a single set of spatial locations.
-Constructing an estimator based on user-defined summary statistics is an appealing option, but it is only possible when easy-to-compute near-sufficient summary statistics are available.
-We therefore seek an architecture that parsimoniously models spatial dependence; that is able to yield a statistically efficient estimator by automatically constructing near-sufficient statistics from the full data set; and that can be applied to data collected over arbitrary spatial locations.
+As discussed in Section~\ref{sec:introduction}, neural Bayes estimators for spatial data have, to date, mostly been limited to data collected over a regular grid, in which case CNNs may be employed.
+MLPs can in principle be used for irregular data, but they do not explicitly account for spatial dependence, and they are conditional on a specific configuration of spatial locations.
+Constructing an estimator based on user-defined summary statistics of fixed dimension is an appealing option, but it is only feasible when easy-to-compute ``near-sufficient'' summary statistics are available.
+We therefore seek an architecture that parsimoniously models spatial dependence; that is able to yield a statistically efficient estimator by automatically constructing statistics from the full data set that are highly informative of the model parameters; and that can be applied to data collected over arbitrary spatial locations.
 The next subsection describes how this can be achieved.